ernesto-elsaesser/mysheetmusic/README.md

   - `o` = 8th
   - `x` = 16th
   - `z` = 32th
-- The duration symbol might be followed by a `.` to indicated dotted notes
+- The duration symbol might be followed by dots (`.`) for dotted notes
-- The chord is indicated by its base note (as common), but as scale degree
+- The chord is notated as the scale degree of its root note
-- The chord degree can be followed by an arbitrary string, e.g. "m" or "sus4"
+- The chord degree can be followed by an arbitrary string, e.g. "m", "7" or "sus4"
-  - In C major: `1`=C, `6m`=Am, `5sus`=Gsus
+  - In C major: `1`=C, `57`=G7, `6m`=Am, `5sus`=Gsus

-This notation could be mapped to any scale, but the frontend will always render songs in C major (for now).

 There are two special notations:

 A `~` before a note (that is, in front of the pitch degree) indicates that the note is **tied** to the previous one.
-This also works for the first note of the bar (even though the VexFlow rendering is not optimal).
+This also works for the first note of a measure, tying it to the last note of the previous measure.

 A `t` at the very end of a note indicates that this note is part of a **tuplet**.
-The consecutive number of notes with a `t` decide the size of the tuplet, i.e. three `t` notes form a triplet.
+The consecutive number of notes with a `t` decides the size of the tuplet, i.e. three `t` notes form a triplet.
 In the rare case of two directly adjacent tuplets, a `|` character can be used to mark the break: